 What is the increase or decrease in F&B revenue and where did it come from?

 In the food and beverage department, we need to have a much bigger calculator to see what happened and what the results should be.
 We want to be able to measure the increase or decrease in all the dimensions that drive our business.

 Profitability characteristics are very different from food sales and beverage sales.
 Within food sales the profitability of all the different meal periods, as well as distinguishing the relationship between outlet sales and banquets, is key.

 What would you rather have, dinner revenue increases or the same revenue increases from coffee breaks?
 Would you like to see sales increase in your outlets or in banquets – what would have a bigger impact on profit?

-With beverage sales, the profit margins for liquor, beer and wine need to be understood as well as the portion from our outlets vs. banquets.
-When we look at the average cover prices in food we also need to understand the contribution margin.
+With beverage sales, the profit margins for liquor, beer, and wine need to be understood as well as the portion of our outlets vs. banquets.
+When we look at the average customer price for food we also need to understand the contribution margin.
 It is nice to see the average cover increase but what profit do I make from the different type of sales inside my F&B operation?

 All of this looks complicated on the surface but it really is not.
 With a little analysis and some patience, we can build a model that will help us see the optimal picture for profitability in our F&B operation.
 With this picture, we can strive to create the optimal recipe for our food and beverage success.